Developing Job Architecture and Establishing Pay Ranges for Jobs

 Job Evaluation for Significant Changes to Existing Jobs

-If a Leader identifies that an Employee is performing significantly different essential functions than are described in the Job Description, the Leader will engage their Human Resources Business Partner (“HRBP”) to discuss the changes.
+If a Leader identifies that an Employee is performing significantly different essential functions than are described in the Job Description, the Leader will provide a summary of the changes on the Job Description Intake Form and submit to the Compensation Team for review to determine whether the changes are significant enough to warrant a Job Evaluation.
 A significant change would typically be an overall 25% or greater change in the essential functions or changes that would impact how a Job is mapped in the Job Catalog.
-The HRBP will provide a summary of the changes to the Compensation Team for review to determine whether the changes are significant enough to warrant a Job Evaluation.
-If so, the same process as described above for a newly created Job will be followed by the Compensation Team.
+If it is determined that a new Job is needed, the same process as described above for a newly created Job will be followed by the Compensation Team.

 The Compensation Team will make decisions regarding any change in the Pay Range for a Job as a result of a Job Evaluation on a case-by-case basis.
 In order to maintain the integrity of Pay Range assignments for all University Jobs, final approval of Job Evaluations will remain with the Compensation Team.